cjus/python-coding-challenge/documentation/approach.md

 ............x.xxxxxx...........xxxx...............x.x.....xxxxxx.
 ```

 The next iterations show the play by play of the game.
+At this point we lose bike #1 at position 1 due to a pot hole.

 ```shell
 Processing: SPEED